 Non-artists generally have scant knowledge of the professional opportunities available to musicians, so they tend to assume that few options exist.

-Unfortunately, hordes of young musicians are comparably uninformed.
+Unfortunately, hordes of aspiring musicians are comparably uninformed.

 As a result, thousands of college music students singlemindedly pursue long-shot careers as full-time orchestral, operatic, or touring performers, discounting the vast competition for sparse opportunities.

-If such students bypass gaining diverse abilities during their college years, upon graduation, they may have to settle for low-paying office or service jobs, when, if they had broadened their skill sets, they could have enjoyed much more satisfying outcomes.
+If such students bypass gaining diverse abilities during their college and graduate school years, upon graduation, they may have to settle for low-paying office or service jobs, when, if they had broadened their skill sets, they could have enjoyed much more satisfying outcomes.

 A more productive educational route is for students to hold onto their dreams but still graduate armed with qualifications for music employment that’s abundant, meaningful, and good-paying.

 Then, as they work as musicians in their communities, they can strive for their dream-careers through ongoing practice coupled with freelance and per-service work.

 If they eventually win auditions with elite ensembles or management agencies, great.
 If not, no problem; they will have built fulfilling lives in music nonetheless.